 • Hands-on demonstration on bee keeping for kids

 • Florida Native Plant Society on site to answer native plant questions

 • Multiple vendors with pollinator and other plants available for sale

 Approximately one third of the food that humans consume each day requires pollination, including fruits, vegetables, nuts and other crops.
 Bees are also the primary pollinator for many beautiful flowers that grow in the wild or are cultivated for use in landscaping.

-In addition to honey bees, there are more than 4,000 native bee species in North America; more than 300 of those are found in Florida, and of those, 29 are endemic (found only in Florida).
+In addition to Honey Bees, there are more than 4,000 native bee species in North America; more than 300 of those are found in Florida, and of those, 29 are endemic (found only in Florida).
 Due to pesticide use, disease and parasites, bee populations have decreased considerably.
-Across the United States, some native bee species have recently been added to the endangered list, such as the rusty-patched bumblebee, Bombus affinis, and seven species of the Hawaiian yellow-faced bees.
+Across the United States, some native bee species have been added to the endangered list, such as the rusty-patched bumblebee, Bombus affinis, and seven species of the Hawaiian yellow-faced bees.

 Visitors will also be able to see the beginnings of a new Florida native wildflower demonstration garden, which is being installed around the Honey Bee apiary.
 Wildflowers will provide nectar and pollen for the Honey Bees and other pollinators.
 Future garden talks, children’s programming and interpretive signs will provide more opportunities for visitors to learn about pollinators and the benefits of utilizing native plants.